libseccomp-rs/libseccomp-rs/README.md

     // on the kernel's native architecture.
     let syscall = get_syscall_from_name("dup3", None)?;

-    // add_rule adds a single rule for an unconditional or conditional action on a syscall. filter.add_rule(ScmpAction::Errno(10), syscall, None)?;
+    // add_rule adds a single rule for an unconditional action on a syscall. filter.add_rule(ScmpAction::Errno(10), syscall)?;

     // load loads the filter context into the kernel. filter.load()?;